Skip to content

 · 8 min

-I ended part 1, by saying that the barrier to enter the Small but tech-savvy Web has been lowered.
-For me, AI (specifically LLMs) is the main reason why.
-An LLM can “explain like I’m 5” the technical stuff that used to be gatekeepers, like translating a vague user intent into something concrete, or narrowing down different options that are likely to work for what you want to achieve.
+Five years ago, this would have taken me months, if I’d managed it at all.
+Today, an LLM can “explain like I’m 5” the technical stuff that used to be gatekeepers, like translating a vague user intent into something concrete, or narrowing down different options that are likely to work for what you want to achieve.
+For this website, the first thing I asked AI was to explain how to install Astro and set up VS Code.

-All in all I’m aware that I have a head-start, that I am part of a “tech niche”.
-My research background taught me how to ask things, and my exposure to design & tech gave me the vocabulary for what to ask, even if I lack the syntax to actually build it.
+All in all, I’m aware that I have a head-start, that I am part of a “tech niche”.
+My research background taught me how to ask things.
+My exposure to design & tech gave me the vocabulary for what to ask, even if I lack the syntax to actually build it.

 I want to be clear: when I say “vibe-coding” is a valid way to build, I mean for low-stakes, self-contained projects like this static website.
-I would not rely nor advise on vibe-coding for a product with complex dependencies, and certainly not for anything handling payments or sensitive user data.
+I would not rely on nor advise vibe-coding a product with complex dependencies, and certainly not for anything handling payments or sensitive user data.

 So, what did I “vibe-code”?#